tslilyai/cs262chat/README.md

 # Client API
 The front end will consist of a portion that shows all incoming messages (RHS of console) and a portion that acts as a command-line interface, accepting commands.

+The client's to-send messages will be put in a client message queue to ensure that messages will be sent one at at time.

+A client will continuously poll the server (calling fetch_msgs) every couple of seconds once logged into a user account.
+This will retrieve the user's unread messages.
+We track which messages are unread by associating a msg_id with each user that represents the latest message retrieved for the user, and retrieving all messages past that msg_id.

-The user can also enter "conversation thread mode," which transforms the command-line interface into a chat box with another user or group.
+(TODO) The user can also enter "conversation thread mode," which transforms the command-line interface into a chat box with another user or group.

 ### Login and Account Creation
 These must be called without being logged in.